Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 However, this doesn't directly tell us which direction to move, only the axis to move in.
 In order to infer the correct direction, we can take a look at the velocity.
 If we know we're on the Y axis, and the Y velocity is positive, we can assume that we were moving downwards and therefor need to move upward out of the platform.
 If instead the Y velocity is negative, we must have been moving upwards and be in need of moving down.
 As with all things, this applies to the X axis as well.

 Now that i've explained the theory, we can get into the implementation.
 I'm going to write a function to calculate where the player previously was based on its velocity.
 If we subtract the players velocity from its current position, we find its previous location.
-I will place the function in the player table for organisation reasons.
+I will place the function in the player table for organisation purposes.
 ```lua
 local player = {
 	x=400-20,